 The fair market value of rental property is found through real estate market analysis (also known as comparative market analysis, CMA).
 This can be done either by a real estate investor or a real estate agent.
 Basically, at least 5 real estate comps are found in the location of the investment property.
 These investment properties need to be as similar to the investment property in question as possible.
 Using their prices in the market, the fair market value is found.

 The easiest way to get a comparative market analysis done?
-Find real estate comps using Mashvisor’s investment property calculator.
+Find real estate comps using Mashvisor’s investment property calculator, which also works as an Airbnb calculator for short-term rentals.
 It can return different real estate comps in the same location as your investment property immediately as you are using the platform to search and analyze investment properties.

 Fair Market Value vs. Market Value